Local Access Forums: participate in decisions on public access

-Local Access Forums advise decision making organisations (such as local authorities) about making improvements to public access for outdoor recreation.
+Local Access Forums (LAFs) advise decision making organisations (such as local authorities) about making improvements to public access for outdoor recreation and sustainable travel.

-LAFs can set their own priorities depending on local issues and what is of interest to the group members.
+LAFs can set their own priorities depending on local issues.
 They also respond to consultations and draft policy documents.
 When making recommendations, LAF members need to consider land use, as well as the need to conserve flora, fauna, geological and physical features.

 Members of LAFs are volunteers and include a range of people from the local community, including: